thegazettedata/c3charts/readme.md

 #Push to Github
 Here's some basic Github commands that you'll need to run to push your projects to Github.
+First, pull down all changes that have been made to the directory by other people onto your local machine:

+	git pull

-First see what has changed on your local machine:
+Then see what you have changed on your local machine:

 	git status

 If you have added files, run: